Novartis/torchsurv/paper/paper.md

 cindex(log_hzs, event, time)  # C-index
 ```

-**Brier Score.** The Brier score evaluates the accuracy of a model at a given time $t$.
-It represents the average squared distance between the observed survival status and the predicted survival probability [@Graf_1999].
+**Brier Score.** The Brier score evaluates the accuracy of a model at a given time $t$ [@Graf_1999].
+It represents the average squared distance between the observed survival status and the predicted survival probability.
 The Brier score cannot be obtained for the Cox proportional hazards model because the survival function is not available, but it can be obtained for the Weibull ATF model.

 ```python
 from torchsurv.metrics import Brier